buttererror/CS-notes/javascript-notes.md

 Description

 A BigInt value, also sometimes just called a BigInt, is a bigint primitive, created by appending n to the end of an integer literal, or by calling the BigInt() function (without the new operator) and giving it an integer value or string value.
+______________________

 ### Closures
 A **closure** is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives a function access to its outer scope.
 In JavaScript, closures are created every time a function is created, at function creation time.

 Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures

+### Pure functions

+A pure function is a function that:

+Always returns the same output for the same input

+Does not change anything outside itself

+That’s it.
+Those two conditions.

+#### Side effects

+A side effect is anything a function does besides returning a value.

+Common side effects:

+Modifying a variable outside the function

+Writing to a file

+Making an HTTP request

+Logging to console

+Reading the current time

+Updating the DOM

+Mutating an object passed by reference